LucasBorboleta/BaltekTheRules/docs/CONTRIBUTING.md

 * Beneath each package root, the following subfolders group the files according to their types: `html`, `css`, `js`, `pictures`.
 Going deeper, sub-subfolders might be created if they bring added value.
 * Links between files beneath the [packages](../pacakges) folder are always expressed using relative paths.
 * At the root of the project, the [index.html](../index.html) file launches the [baltek-the-rules](../pacakges/baltek-the-rules) package, thanks to a minimal amount of code.
+* The [tools](../tools) folder provides Python scripts for automation:
+  * [update-copyright-and-license-in-files.py](./tools/update-copyright-and-license-in-files.py) walks the project file and insert or update the copyright and license text.
+Some files and folders are excluded from this process.
+The updated files must provided special tagged lines.
+See the script.

 ## How do you test